MRes (Law) and MRes (Law & Society)

 Courses duration: 1 year full-time/2 years part-time Courses start: October

-Masters of research courses in law at the University of Reading equip graduates with a sound and thorough understanding of the ways that law and legal knowledge form a part of the political, cultural and economic fabric of local, regional and international entities.
-They aim to provide you with advanced skills in legal research, the ability to undertake high level analysis of law and legal issues, a grasp of the research methods that underpin the discipline and its places in the humanities and the social sciences, and a grounding in legal research methods.
-They will be especially suited to candidates who wish to undertake professional or postgraduate research in law and the administration of justice.
+Masters of research courses in law at the University of Reading aim to provide you with advanced skills in legal research, the ability to undertake high level analysis of law and legal issues, a grasp of the research methods that underpin the discipline and its places in the humanities and the social sciences, and a grounding in legal research methods.
+They are especially suited to candidates who wish to undertake a PhD or professional research in law and the administration of justice.

 These two degree courses share common ground in their focus on developing high level research skills but have different orientations.

-M Res (Law) provides a wider scope for choice of modules and will be especially suited for candidates with a strong interest in doctrinal, theoretical and contextual approaches to law.
+M Res (Law) is especially suited for candidates with a strong interest in doctrinal, theoretical and contextual approaches to law.

 MRes courses content